 Other curricula that we have used with success in the high school years are:

 Lectures cover all of the traditional high school subjects.
 They are great courses for students in preparation for college coursework.
 We used their Astronomy, Geology, Calculus, Statistics, Music, World History, and other lecture series.
-The lecture DVDs, along with the accompanying books, make from The Teaching Company courses comprehensive by most any standard.
 At the high school level, these courses were some of our best homeschool curriculum for ADHD and dyslexia.

 This online home school curriculum combines learning with interactive fun.
 It teaches language arts, math, science, and social studies.
 One of the best things about Time4Learning is that it gives students independence.
 Your child can progress at his own pace.
 The Time4Learning curriculum has engaging content, so it also motivates kids to learn.
 Time4Learning offers a free trial that is a great way to see whether the program is the best homeschool curriculum for your child.